Splintermail/splintermail-client/libacme/DESIGN.md

 4. create an account with the jwk, write it to file

-5. list orders.
-If one is valid, take the cert and skip to 14.
-If one is processing, skip to 13.
-If one is ready, skip to 12.
-If one is pending, skip to 7.
+5. Check if we have an existing order on file.
+If we do and it is processing, skip to 13.
+If it is ready, skip to 12.
+If it is pending, skip to 7.

-6. Create a new order.
+6. Create a new order, write it to file.  letsencrypt doesn't actually support tracking orders in the server (!).

 7. get authz in order to view challenge token.
 If status is not "valid" skip to 9.